 Dwarf Hedgehog Agave

-Agave stricta 'Nana' is a small Agave that grows slowly to form symmetrical rosettes up to 10 inches (25 cm) tall and wide of narrow, pale green, spine-tipped leaves with tiny teeth along the margins that are more rough than sharp to the touch.
-With time new offsets form at the base from short rhizomes to create attractive tightly packed colonies.
+Agave stricta 'Nana' is a small succulent that grows slowly to form symmetrical rosettes of narrow, pale green, spine-tipped leaves with tiny teeth along the margins.
+The rosettes are up to 10 inches (25 cm) tall and about the same in diameter.
+Leaves are more rough than sharp to the touch.
+With time new offsets form at the base from short rhizomes to create attractive, tightly packed colonies.
 Occasionally a rosette will flower with a tall, sometimes crooked stalk, rising well above the foliage in late summer.
 The rosette of the flowering plant dies off but is quickly replaced by surrounding ones.

 USDA hardiness zone 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).